Apex ConstructApex Construct

 - Intriguing setup of worldbuilding and mysteries

-- Cygnia Cup competitive archery challenge adds replayability
+- Cygnia Cup competitive archery minigame adds replayability

 - Unsatisfying narrative and anticlimactic ending

 - Lack of gameplay variety, gets old within the first hour

 - Boring puzzles that are all essentially the same

 - Weapon and shield upgrade system has little depth